History

 3. Breaking down of suspicion and fear.

-4. Overcoming of prejudice against things and people and ideas that are different.
+4. Overcoming prejudice against things and people and ideas that are different.

 5. Understanding of destructive impulses: fear, greed, jealousy, treachery, deceit, and insecurity which breeds them.